Transforming a failed retirement calculator onboarding experience to deliver value for both users and John Hancock

 Final Designs

-Phase 1: Discovery Point
+Solution 1: Discovery Point

-1. Spark Engagement with a Poll
+Spark engagement with a poll

 I utilized the "spark effect" by designing a one-question poll to engage the user's mind in thinking about their retirement readiness (or lack thereof ).
 It helps them feel recognized while also serving as a smooth transition into the retirement planner.

-Phase 2: Preserving User Engagement
+Solution 2: Preserve User Engagement

 The prior planner's all-in-one modal led to low task completion.
 My redesign breaks the process into individual screens with a timeline at the top to set user expectations and build anticipation, encouraging users to complete the process.